Preparing a newborn bath

 Newborn bath safety

 Babies can drown in less than 5 cm of water.
-Never leave your newborn unattended in the bath.
-If you have to leave the bath area, wrap baby in a towel and take her with you.
+Never leave your baby alone in the bath.
+If you have to leave the bath area, wrap baby in a towel and take them with you.

 Put your baby in a safe place, like a cot or bassinette, before you tip out the bathwater.